 Habitat for Humanity of Greater Newburgh began in the summer of 1999 when three Habitat volunteers (Bill Murphy, David Wager and Al Favata) saw how the Habitat model could work in Newburgh.
 The three men, all long-time Newburgh residents, quickly recognized that Habitat’s philosophy of “partnership housing”—where those in need of adequate shelter would work side by side with volunteers to build simple, decent houses—could help rebuild the city they loved.

 Other interested volunteers gathered at Bill Murphy’s kitchen table, where plans were made and paper work was completed in record time.
 In October of 1999, Habitat Newburgh officially became one of 1,400 local affiliates of Habitat International.
 The affiliate hit the ground building, starting with three houses and dedicating its first home in August 2000.
-It dedicated its 25th home in January 2007, its 50th home in November 2011, its 75th home in June 2014 and plans to dedicate its 100th home by June 2018.
+It dedicated its 25th home in January 2007, its 50th home in November 2011, its 75th home in June 2014 and its 100th home in October of 2019.

 In 2014, Habitat Newburgh completed its first neighborhood on E.Parmenter Street.
 Twenty-two energy efficient homes were built on this block formerly crime ridden and full of abandoned and blighted buildings.
 This neighborhood development complete with pocket parks was the first of its kind in a recognized historic district.